Billy Peterson

-Billy Peterson (born as Willard Peterson, in Minnesota) is an American bass player, songwriter, composer, session musician and producer.
-Growing up in a family of professional musicians, Peterson started with music at a very young age.
-Billy is brother of Paul Peterson (bass guitarist/singer/songwriter/keyboardist) and Ricky Peterson (keyboardist/singer/song writer/producer).
+Billy Peterson (born Willard Peterson in Minnesota) is an American bass player, songwriter, composer, session musician and producer.
+Peterson, who grew up in a family of professional musicians, became involved with music at a very young age.
+Billy is the brother of Paul Peterson (bass guitarist/singer/songwriter/keyboardist) and Ricky Peterson (keyboardist/singer/song writer/producer).

 Career

 Early career

-In 1967, he joined The Righteous Brothers on a summer tour.
-While going to school, Peterson played bass and drums in local orchestras, big bands, R&B bands and toured with the Lawrence Welk Show All Stars.
-After high-school, he started playing bass with trumpet-legend Clifford Brown's pianist Billy Wallace until 1973.
-In the mid 1970s, he was the bassist on three albums of folk guitarist Leo Kottke and also the electric and upright bassist on Bob Dylan's multi-platinum album Blood On The Tracks for Columbia Records.
+In 1967, Peterson joined The Righteous Brothers on a summer tour.
+While in school, he played bass and drums in local orchestras, big bands, and R&B bands, and toured with the Lawrence Welk Show All Stars.
+After graduating high school, he played bass with trumpet legend Clifford Brown's pianist Billy Wallace until 1973.
+Peterson was the bassist on three of folk guitarist Leo Kottke's albums in the mid '70s, and played electric and upright bass on Bob Dylan's multi-platinum Blood On The Tracks for Columbia Records.

-In 1976, he joined the Gibson guitar staff giving him the opportunity to perform with B.B.
+Peterson joined the Gibson guitar staff in 1976, giving him the opportunity to perform with B.B.
 King, Johnny Smith, Lenny Breau, Les Paul, and Howard Roberts.
-During this decade record producer and engineer David Rivkin (aka David Z, who produced Prince in the 1980s) introduced Peterson to keyboardist Ben Sidran, a beginning of a musical partnership remaining strong till today.
-He released his first solo album “Threshold of Surrender” in 1981.
-While continuing to tour the US and Europe with various artists, he recorded many albums plus national radio and TV commercials performing from solo bass to playing with a full symphony orchestra.
+During this decade, record producer and engineer David Rivkin (aka David Z, who produced Prince in the 1980s) introduced Peterson to keyboardist Ben Sidran, the beginning of a musical partnership that is still going strong.

+Peterson released his first solo album, “Threshold of Surrender,” in 1981.
+While touring the US and Europe with various artists, he recorded many albums as well as national radio and TV commercials.
+These included Peterson in a wide range of roles, from playing solo bass to accompanying a full symphony orchestra.